OpenSlides/openslides-manage-service/README.md

     $ docker info

-Then run:
+To setup the instance directory run:

     $ ./openslides setup .

+Before starting the instance you must setup a means of SSL encryption because OpenSlides only runs over HTTPS.
+See [HTTPS](#HTTPS)

+When HTTPS is set up continue with:

     $ docker-compose pull
     $ docker-compose up

 Wait until all services are available.
-Then run in a second terminal in the same directory:
+Then run in a second terminal in the same
+directory:

     $ ./openslides initial-data

-Now open http://localhost:8000, login and have fun (TODO: HTTPS-support is still missing).
+Now open https://localhost:8000, login and have fun.

-## Stop the server
+## Stop the server and remove the containers

 To stop the server run: